 Loose cargo can be thrown into occupants of the vehicle.
 In some high-speed crashes, a car rolls over, and/or occupants are ejected and suffer additional injuries.

 - Broken bones

-- Head injuries, including concussion and more serious traumatic brain injury (TBI)
+- Head injuries, including concussions and more serious traumatic brain injuries (TBI)